If you have asked for an application and you are dissatisfied with the decision, you can ask for a review.

 - Make sure you keep copies for yourself.

-The IPC has developed a form: Requesting assistance from the IPC and a fact sheet: Your review rights under the GIPA Act for assistance and more information.
+The IPC has developed a fact sheet: Your review rights under the GIPA Act.